woodp/architecture-center/docs/guide/design-principles/minimize-coordination.md

-# Minimize coordination between application services.
+# Minimize coordination between application services

 Most cloud applications consist of multiple application services &mdash; web front ends, databases, business processes, reporting and analysis, and so on.
 To achieve scalability and reliability, each of those services runs on multiple instances.

 What happens when two instances try to perform concurrent operations that affect some shared state?
 In some cases, there must be coordination across nodes, for example to preserve ACID guarantees.
 In this diagram, `Node2` is waiting for `Node1` to release a database lock:

 ![](./images/database-lock.svg)